Discover the Wonderful Nubian Art

 This is the environment that inspired girls and women to be creative in decorating their homes in a picturesque way.
 In this self-contained community, women sit together to craft attractive crafts and utensils made from palm fronds.

-Nubian society rests on unshakable moral principles of honesty, sincerity, compassion and mercy, kindness, good treatment, generous hospitality, and mutual affection that created the ambient for art of unequaled splendor and wealth to evolve and draw the happiest World.
+Nubian society rests on unshakable moral principles of honesty, sincerity, compassion and mercy, kindness, good treatment, generous hospitality, and mutual affection that created the atmosphere for art of unequaled splendor and wealth to evolve and draw the happiest World.

 It is said that in every Munian home you find at least one musician, singer, one poet or writer and a painter.
 Art reaches its scope and magnificence only when it is shared with delight by the audience, when it is characterized by the group and is done through the emotional participation of everyone.